 (Click on title to open link.)

-Aaron Morrow writes that “Small towns are in desperate need of missionaries.
+Aaron Morrow (M.A., Moody Bible Institute) has written a book on small-town ministry.
+He writes that “Small towns are in desperate need of missionaries.
 When I say missionaries. . . .
 I’m referring to regular people.
 Small towns desperately need normal, everyday people like farmers, factory workers, teachers, secretaries, and small business owners who think and act like missionaries to reach their friends, neighbors, co-workers, and extended families for Christ.”
-In this article, Morrow offers four anchor posts that support this kind of small-town mission.

 One on One with the Small Church Pastor who “Took Over” the SBC Pastors’ Conference to Highlight Smaller Churches!